US and Taiwan to Deepen Trade Ties, Plan June Washington Meeting

 One area of discussion, “harmful” non-market policies and practices, indicates that the US will seek to continue putting pressure on Taiwan’s central bank to halt its interventions in foreign exchange markets aimed at “smoothing” the island’s currency, a long-term point of friction between the two governments.

+President Tsai Ing-wen said in a Facebook post that her government looked forward to deepening economic ties with the US and hoped the talks would eventually lead to a bilateral trade agreement, a long-held goal for Taipei.

 The US’s interactions with Taiwan are all unofficial and take place through the American Institute for Taiwan and the Taipei Economic and Cultural Representative Office in the US.
-China’s Communist government has protested Washington’s deepening bilateral engagement with the island, which it regards as part of its territory despite never controlling it.
+China’s Communist government protested Washington’s deepening bilateral engagement, including “discussing or signing agreements with implications of sovereignty” with the island, which it regards as part of its territory despite never controlling it.

+“If the US insists on playing the Taiwan card, it will only lead China-US relations to a precarious state,” China’s Foreign Ministry spokesman Zhao Lijian said at a briefing in Beijing on Thursday.

 The first meeting under the initiative will likely be held later this month in Washington, the USTR said.